 You can earn travel rewards in a number of ways, depending on the kind of credit card you have.

-Some credit cards, like the The Platinum Card from American Express, give you travel points on your everyday purchases, while cards like Capital One Venture Rewards Credit Card, earn you rewards or discounts on any purchases you make for travel.
+Some credit cards, like The Platinum Card® from American Express, give you travel points on your everyday purchases.
+Cards like the Capital One® Venture® Rewards Credit Card, on the other hand, earn you rewards or discounts on any purchases you make for travel.

 Travel rewards are typically redeemed for travel purchases such as: flights, hotel stays, rental cars, and baggage fees.

-With the Capital One Venture Rewards Credit Card, you get two miles for every $1 you spend.
-You also get 10 miles for every dollar spent at Hotels.com/venture.
-That's a big deal!
+With the Capital One® Venture® Rewards Credit Card, you get two miles for every $1 you spend.

 Redeeming Venture Miles is easy too.
-They offer a “purchase eraser” which means that you can log in to your Capital One account and select travel purchases that you would like to “erase” using your rewards miles.
+While you can book travel using miles through Capital One Travel, you can also use Venture Miles to pay for other travel purchases as well.
+All you need to do is log in to your Capital One account and select travel purchases that you would like to redeem your rewards miles for.
 You effectively pay for those purchases with miles rather than cash.

 Cash back rewards are literal cash back on your spending.

-Like travel rewards, you can earn cash back rewards in a couple different ways.
+Like travel rewards, you can earn cash back rewards in a couple of different ways.
 You can get a cash back rewards card, like the Wells Fargo Cash Wise Visa Card, that offers one cash back rate (1.5% to be exact) for all purchases.
-It also offers a sign up bonus of $200 if you spend $1,000 within the first three months of owning the card.

 Cash back rewards are aptly named because you can redeem your rewards for physical cash deposited into your bank account, or you can redeem your cash in a few other ways: